 - In-Home Services are also available through many of our centers as an option to people in the community.

-- Orientation and Mobility Braille Institute Orientation and Mobility Consultants work with one-on-one with Braille Institute students to help them learn to get around town safely using public transportation and other transportation options.
+- Orientation and Mobility Braille Institute Orientation and Mobility Consultants work one-on-one with Braille Institute students to help them learn to get around town safely using public transportation and other transportation options.
 Often, they will travel with the student from their home to Braille Institute to help the student learn how to travel independently along their usual routes.

 My doctor told me to contact you.
 How do I get started?

 It is easy to start your journey with Braille Institute.
-Though not mandatory, it is helpful to bring a completed Physician Referral Form from an ophthalmologist, optometrist or health care provider.
+Though not mandatory, it is helpful to bring a completed Doctor Referral Form from an ophthalmologist, optometrist or health care provider.
 To schedule a Low Vision Consultation or to talk with someone about programs that may help you, call the center closest to you and ask to speak with a Low Vision Consultant or Registrar.

 When are classes offered at Braille Institute Centers?